 L.A.
 Fitness, Crunch, You Fit, Planet Fitness… All these gyms have one thing in common: they’re known as Big Box Gyms.
 Owned by large companies, and spread all over different corners of large cities, these gyms have people flocking to them to start new fitness goals, continue a fitness routine, or simply start a new journey.

 At a Big Box Gym, a person is “just a number”; a faceless member that has their membership paid for automatically or the member can risk penalties as per what the contract states.
-For some member, they pay for the convenience of location, being able to come and go on one’s own time, and perhaps for anonymity.
+For some members, they pay for the convenience of location, being able to come and go on one’s own time, and perhaps for anonymity.

 But if a person is looking for more than being an anonymous number and for a workout experience that is designed specifically for them, then a small gym is the better choice.
 Robert Wheeler, a 10 year Navy Veteran and former police officer, knew this and dreamed of opening his own gym in order to personalize the workout experience.
 In 2020 after pouring his blood, sweat and tears into the laying the foundation for his gym, Battlefitted opened its doors.